kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/file/filesystem-sync/en/index.md

 The HTML5 [FileSystem API][fs-spec] and [Web Workers][workers-spec] are massively
 powerful in their own regard.
 Workers bring true asynchronous 'multi-threading' to JavaScript and the FileSystem API finally brings hierarchical storage and file I/O to web applications.
-However, when used in together, these APIs can be used to build some truly interesting apps.
+However, when put together, these APIs can be used to build some truly interesting apps.

 <h3 id="toc-getting-started">Getting started</h3>